2026-05-02 Nick Zentner – Did The Canadian Rockies form in Nevada?

 The Lecture – Exploring History and Nature in the City (Seattle)

-Quimper Geological Society welcomes back our friend David B. Williams, author, naturalist, and tour guide.
+Quimper Geological Society welcomed back our friend David B. Williams, author, naturalist, and tour guide on December 6, 2025.

-David B. Williams will speak about his two new books: Seattle Walks and Wild in Seattle.
-In his talk, David will discuss how urban dwellers can get to know their city better by getting outside, walking, observing, and paying attention.
-He will share some of his adventures including birding at 60 mph, the pleasures and discoveries to be made by going back to the same location repeatedly, and how to date a 1100-year-old earthquake.
+David B. Williams speaks about his two new books: Seattle Walks and Wild in Seattle.
+In his talk, David discusses how urban dwellers can get to know their city better by getting outside, walking, observing, and paying attention.
+He shares some of his adventures including birding at 60 mph, the pleasures and discoveries to be made by going back to the same location repeatedly, and how to date a 1100-year-old earthquake.
 This talk will appeal to newcomers, visitors, and longtime residents hopefully giving everyone new ways to appreciate Seattle, as well as inspire them with ways to connect with their hometown.

 David will have some books available to purchase before and after the lecture.